Reaching a Fair Child Support Agreement

 Contact our Moorestown office for a free initial consultation.
 We represent mothers or fathers in Burlington County, Camden County, Gloucester County, Mercer County and throughout surrounding counties.

 Initial Determination of Child Support

 - The amount the nonprimary parent will pay is based on New Jersey child support guidelines.
 Judges have limited leeway to vary from these guidelines.
 However, the court needs accurate information about income to apply the child support calculator.
-Michael J. Stein has practiced family law for 10 years, and uses subpoenas of financial records or forensic accountants as necessary, particularly if one parent is self-employed and their reported income is not reliable.
+Michael J. Stein Attorney At Law has practiced family law for over 25 years, and uses subpoenas of financial records or forensic accountants as necessary, particularly if one parent is self-employed and their reported income is not reliable.